Green Climate Fund: Sources of finance

+Beneficiary countries

 Issues

 The process of designing the GCF has raised several issues.
 These include ongoing questions on how funds will be raised, the role of the private sector, the level of "country ownership" of resources, and the transparency of the Board itself.
 In addition, questions have been raised about the need for yet another new international climate institution which may further fragment public dollars that are put toward mitigation and adaptation annually.

-The Fund is also pledged to offer "balanced" support to adaptation and mitigation, although there is some concern amongst developing countries that inadequate adaptation financing will be offered, in particular if the fund is reliant on "leveraging" private sector finance.
-While GCF governing instrument stresses on the need for equal funding towards adaptation and mitigation, there is no universal measure of adaptation, which makes access to GCF funding extremely cumbersome.
-Various Governance issues, and a toxic working culture relayed by whistle-blowers have led the GCF to become an increasingly less relevant organization on the global climate front.

 The Fund's initial investments have met with mixed responses.
-The Fund's former director Héla Cheikhrouhou has complained that the Fund is backing too many "business-as-usual types of investment proposals", a view echoed by a number of civil society organizations.
 But in at least one case it also drew praise for involving local communities in the formulation of an adaptation project, and for incorporating consumer protection into a plan for off-grid solar energy.

 Role of the private sector

 One of the most controversial aspects of the GCF concerns the creation of the Fund's Private Sector Facility (PSF).
 Many of the developed countries represented on the GCF board advocate a PSF that appeals to capital markets, in particular the pension funds and other institutional investors that control trillions of dollars that pass through Wall Street and other financial centers.
 They hope that the Fund will ultimately use a broad range of financial instruments.

 However, several developing countries and non-governmental organizations have suggested that the PSF should focus on "pro-poor climate finance" that addresses the difficulties faced by micro-, small-, and medium-sized enterprises in developing countries.
 This emphasis on encouraging the domestic private sector is also written into the GCF's Governing Instrument, its founding document.